AlexTunder/ossa/HELP.md

 ## Me
 You can change user permanently, withoit login if chat-ruler allow this. you shold to have 5-lvl (acc_evlog) access to do that

+P.S.
+You also can change user #0 name ("system" by default)
 # Developer commands
 Almost of this command needs only for debugging or testing, but users also can use it
 ## Recompile